 - Press Release: St. Charles County Collector of Revenue to Start Mailing 2020 Tax Bills Nov.
 24 (PDF)

 - Sign up for eAlerts for personal property and real estate bills to be notified when your bill is online (pull up your account to register).

-Due to COVID-19, the public is highly encouraged to pay using one of the following methods to minimize public contact:
+Due to COVID-19, the public is highly encouraged to pay using one of the following four methods to minimize public contact:

 - Pay online using e-check ($1.50 fee) or credit card (fee of about 2.5 percent of the total amount due).
 Payments made on this site are posted based on the online payment transaction date/time.
 Early payment is highly recommended when paying online in case of technical difficulties.

 Many taxpayers opt to use online payment systems through banks to pay taxes.
 TThe payment date in these transactions is registered as the date payment is received by the Collector of Revenue’s office, not the date a taxpayer initiates the transaction through their bank.

 - By mail using check, money order or cashier’s check.
 Make payable to Michelle D. McBride or St. Charles County Collector of Revenue.
 Mail to Michelle D. McBride, St. Charles County Collector of Revenue, 201 N. Second St., Room 134, St. Charles, MO 63301.
 Include remittance stub, if available, and write account number on the payment.
 Do not mail cash.